Suraj-Yathinatti/Demand-Forecasting-Python/README.md

 **About the Dataset**

-    - You can download the dataset here https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls
+    - We will download the dataset here: https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls
     - This dataset contains the sales details of different categories and subcategories from 2014 to 2017.